ntnu-arl/aerial_gym_simulator/docs/8_sensors_and_rendering.md

 ## Enabling Sensors in Simulation

-The sensors can be chosen and enabled or disabled bfor each robot by editing the robot config file:
+The sensors can be chosen and enabled or disabled before each robot by editing the robot config file:
 ```python
 class sensor_config:
     enable_camera = True